 Bar, Restaurant, Brazilian, $$$

 Based in Copacabana, Cervantes attracts the post-party crowd that stop by for their signature meat and pineapple sandwiches.
 These are not ordinary sandwiches though.
 A doorstep layer of meat is feebly held together by two slices of French bread with a trademark slice of pineapple and cheese squished inside.
 The popular venue is mostly standing-only, yet there is a sitting-down, connecting restaurant just around the corner.

 Stalos opens 24-hours, 7-days a week and offers some of the most satisfying late night snacks in the city.
 From a wide option of Brazilian snacks such as coxinhas and joelhas to appetite-busting dinners such as burgers and steaks, there is something to satisfy any apetite.
 One of the most noteworthy options is the pizza.
 One slice is like a meal in itself with a thick base, cream cheese-filled crust and a generous portion of toppings.
 It is one of the most-ordered after-hours snacks on their menu.
 There are also ice-creams and cakes for those craving sweets.

-Bar, Restaurant, French, $$$
+Bar, Restaurant, Bistro, French, Brazilian, Vegetarian, $$$

 Paris 6 Bistro is a 1920s themed restaurant and attracts guests – from after-party-goers to celebrities –that stop by to enjoy the large variety of French-inspired food on the menu.
 Open 24-hours a day, it is an ideal spot for a late-night snack or meal.
 The desserts are the most talked-about item on the menu and range from crepes with chocolate and strawberries, to gateau with ice-cream seductively placed on top.